molily/molily.de/_posts/2019-02-03-testing-angular.md

 The [International Software Testing Qualifications Board (ISTQB)](https://www.istqb.org) came up with **Seven Testing Principles** (CTFL Syllabus 2018 V3.1) that shed light on what testing can achieve and what not.
 Without discussing every principle, let us consider the main ideas.

-The purpose of a test is to discover bugs.
+The purpose of a test is to **discover bugs**.
 If the test fails, it proves the presence of a bug (or the test is set up incorrectly).
 If the test passes, it proves that _this particular test setup_ did not trigger a bug.
 It does not prove that the code is correct and free of bugs.

 So should you write automated tests for all possible cases to ensure correctness?
-No, say the ISTQB principles: “Exhaustive testing is impossible”.
+No, say the ISTQB principles: “**Exhaustive testing is impossible**”.
 It is neither technically feasible nor worthwhile to write tests for all possible inputs and conditions.
 Instead, you should _assess the risks_ of a certain case and write tests for high-risk cases first.

 Even if it was viable to cover all cases, it would give you a false sense of security.
 No software is without errors, and a fully tested software may still be a usability nightmare that does not satisfy its users.

-Another core idea is that testing depends on its context and that it needs to be adapted again and again to provide meaning.
+Another core idea is that **testing depends on its context** and that it needs to be adapted again and again to provide meaning.
 The specific context in this guide are single-page web applications written in JavaScript, made with Angular.
 Such applications need specific testing methods and tools we will get to know.

 Once you have learned and applied these tools, you should not stop.
 A fixed tool chain will only discover certain types of bugs.
 You need to try out different approaches to find new classes of bugs.
 Likewise, an existing test suite needs to be updated regularly so that it still finds regressions.